yogthos/clojure-error-message-catalog/lib/mount/derefablestate-cannot-be-cast-to-ifn.md

 ### Solutions

-* Reference the namespace in a different namespace in the project, e.g:
+#### Reference the namespace in a different namespace in the project

 ```clojure
 (ns guestbook.routest.services